ashtalekar36/dwa_custom_planner/README.md

 git clone https://github.com/ROBOTIS-GIT/turtlebot3_msgs.git
 git clone https://github.com/ROBOTIS-GIT/turtlebot3_simulations.git
 2. Install ROS 2 Dependencies
-bash
-Copy
-Edit
+Navigate to your workspace root and let rosdep install any remaining dependencies.

+Bash

 cd ~/const_ws
 rosdep install --from-paths src --ignore-src -r -y
 3. Build the Workspace
-bash
-Copy
-Edit
+Build the packages using colcon and source the setup file.

+Bash

 colcon build --symlink-install
 source install/setup.bash
-(Optionally add to .bashrc):

-bash
-Copy
-Edit
+(Optional) Add the source command to your .bashrc for convenience:

+Bash

 echo "source ~/const_ws/install/setup.bash" >> ~/.bashrc
 4. Set TurtleBot3 Model
-bash
-Copy
-Edit
+Export the TURTLEBOT3_MODEL environment variable.
+This project uses burger.

+Bash

 export TURTLEBOT3_MODEL=burger
-(Optionally add to .bashrc):

-bash
-Copy
-Edit
+(Optional) Add this to your .bashrc as well:

+Bash

 echo "export TURTLEBOT3_MODEL=burger" >> ~/.bashrc
 📡 Running the Simulation
-Launch everything — Gazebo, RViz, robot, and planner:

-bash
-Copy
-Edit
+Launch the entire simulation environment with a single command:

+Bash

 ros2 launch custom_dwa dwa_planner_launch.py
 ✅ This will:

-Launch Gazebo with a custom world
+Launch Gazebo with the custom world.

-Start RViz with a preconfigured layout
+Start RViz with a pre-configured layout.

-Spawn the TurtleBot3 in simulation
+Spawn the TurtleBot3 in the simulation.

-Run your custom DWA local planner node
+Run the custom DWA local planner node.

 🕹️ Usage Instructions
+Wait for Gazebo and RViz to fully load.

-In RViz, use the "2D Nav Goal" tool to click on a goal location
+In the RViz window, use the "2D Nav Goal" tool from the top toolbar to click on a destination.

-The robot will:
+The robot will begin moving towards the goal.

-Sample velocity commands (v, w)

-Evaluate trajectories for obstacle-free motion

-Send /cmd_vel based on best trajectory

-Stop near the goal or if blocked by obstacles
+The robot will sample velocity commands (v, omega), evaluate trajectories to find an obstacle-free path, and publish the best command to /cmd_vel.
+It will stop upon reaching the goal or if it becomes blocked.

 👁️ Visualization Tools
-/cmd_vel output can be echoed:

-bash
-Copy
-Edit
+Monitor Velocity Commands: You can inspect the planner's output in a separate terminal:

+Bash

 ros2 topic echo /cmd_vel
-Planned paths are published as RViz MarkerArray
+RViz Markers: The planner publishes the sampled trajectories as a MarkerArray, which can be visualized in RViz to see how the robot is making its decisions.

-📷 Screenshots (Optional)
+📷 Screenshots
 (Add screenshots or GIFs of your robot navigating in Gazebo and RViz here)

 🙏 Acknowledgements
 This project was inspired by the open-source work of El2ra2 — adapted, extended, and customized for use in TurtleBot3 simulation and academic use.

 📄 License
-MIT License — feel free to fork and modify.
+This project is licensed under the MIT License.
+Feel free to fork and modify.

 ✍️ Author
 Ashish S. Talekar

 GitHub

 Robotics & Automation | NVIDIA Isaac Sim | ROS 2 Developer

-yaml
-Copy
-Edit

----

-Let me know if you also want to include a short **demo video**, GIFs, or automatic SLAM navigation instructions.